trawick/emptyhammock-article/README.md

 ## Support

 This package exists to support my own commercial activities.
-Just maybe it can provide other developers with a helpful hint or even more.
-Feel free to open Github issues for suggestions or suspected problems, please don't expect me to volunteer any time to respond or otherwise address them.
-Then if I do, it might be a pleasant surprise, and if I don't then you were warned.
+Just maybe it can provide other developers with a helpful hint, or even more.
+Feel free to open Github issues for suggestions or suspected problems, but please don't expect me to volunteer any time to respond or otherwise address them directly.